 You’ve successfully created a new database for your live WordPress site.

-Step 4: Import WordPress Database on Live Site
+Step 4: Import WordPress Database to Live Site

 The next step in the process is to import your WordPress database.

 Next, click on the ‘Import’ tab in the top menu.
-On the import page, click on ‘Choose File’ button and then select the database file from your local site you saved in the first step.
+On the import page, click on the ‘Choose File’ button and then select the database file from the local site you saved in the first step.